rahul-mitra13/GarmentCodeToObj/README.md

+# Dataset and Purpose:

+We use the dataset [Generating Datasets of 3D Garments with Sewing Patterns](https://zenodo.org/records/5267549) from [Maria Korosteleva](https://korosteleva.com/) and [Sung-Hee Lee](https://lava.kaist.ac.kr/?page_id=41).

-This code converts [GarmentCode](https://github.com/maria-korosteleva/GarmentCode.git) json specifications to a trianglutated mesh with appropriate "stitched" together vertices at panel borders.
+This code converts json specifications in this dataset to a trianglutated mesh with appropriate "stitched" together vertices at panel borders.
 The mesh is stored in an obj file - `mesh.obj`.
 This allows for downstream applications/processing that may require a mesh setting.

-The orginal authors of [GarmentCode](https://github.com/maria-korosteleva/GarmentCode.git): [Maria Korosteleva](https://korosteleva.com/), [Olga Sorkine-Hornung](https://igl.ethz.ch/people/sorkine/)

 # Usage